noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

     - strict one-to-one relationship between a service and principal
     - embedded directly into a single user, group or role
     - not recommended
+- size elements: for all policies attached to an entity
+  - User 2kb
+  - Role 10kb.
+  - Group 5kb.

 ##### resource based policies